Kondo breakdown induced by non-Hermitian complex hybridization: Calculations of the nested Bethe equations

 \section{Calculations of the nested Bethe equations}

 In this appendix, we give the detailed calculations of the nested Bethe equations and obtain the condition for the Kondo breakdown.
-First, we separate the formulae ~\eqref{eq_bethespinthermo} and \eqref{eq_bethechargethermo} into the host part denoted by the superscript (c) and the impurity part represented by the superscript (i).
+First, we separate the formulae ~\eqref{eq_bethespinthermo} and \eqref{eq_bethechargethermo}, where $\rho(k)$ [$\sigma(\lambda)$] represents the distribution function for spin (charge) modes, into the host part denoted by the superscript (c) and the impurity part represented by the superscript (i).
 By introducing

 and defining the integral of the function $f(k)$ multiplied by the Lorentzian function as

 where $n$ is a positive integer, Eqs.~\eqref{eq_bethespinthermo} and \eqref{eq_bethechargethermo} read